Faith groups are committed ‘to act guided by the best evidence of what works and what does not.’

-Faith groups agree with and accept mainstream evidence.
-However, in some cases, faith groups find that the available evidence does not fully capture the role and contributions of faith groups to community well-being.
+We must therefore improve our use of data.
+We can use many of the measurement tools developed by non-faith groups for example) the SDG indicators and targets provide a useful framework to collaborate with non-religious partners in our common task towards Agenda 2030.
+However, in some cases, faith groups find that the available evidence does not fully capture the holistic, integrated and spiritual dimensions of personal and community well-being.
 Many faith-based groups find that faith offers a unique perspective on evidence.
 This may be for several reasons: